Judges appear skeptical of DOJ move to dismiss Flynn case, as his lawyer alleges 'government misconduct'

 The three-judge panel heard the arguments by teleconference.
 The court postponed in-person court sessions because of the pandemic.

-In addition to Henderson and Wilkins, Trump appointee Neomi Rao heard the case Friday.
-She did not appear to initially indicate which way she was leaning in the case, but Rao questioned Sullivan attorney Beth Wilkinson on whether the judge was attempting to create his own case by letting outside parties weigh in.
+Rao also questioned Wilkinson on whether Sullivan was attempting to create his own case by appointing outside counsel John Gleeson, himself a former federal judge, to oppose the DOJ.

 Wilkinson responded that "all the court is doing is getting advice" on how it should treat the government's motion.
 Wilkinson further said that the "leave of court" standard at question in approving motions to dismiss gives the court discretion to weigh whether it would be in "public interest" for the case to continue.

 The motion to dismiss came after unsealed FBI notes revealed that there had been a question regarding what the purpose of Flynn’s interview was: whether the aim was to find out the truth or to get him to lie and thus subject him to being prosecuted or fired.
 Flynn ended up facing charges and being terminated from the NSA job.